 Weyerhaeuser operates through three business segments: Wood Products, Cellulose Fibers, and Timberlands.
 In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, Weyerhaeuser Real Estate Company, to

-Weyerhaeuser's Wood Products segment manages 6.6 million acres of timberlands mostly in the US.
-It manages another 14 million acres in Canada under long-term licenses.
+Weyerhaeuser's Wood Products segment generated 55% of the company's total sales during 2015, and manages nearly 13 million acres of timberlands mostly in the US but some in Canada under long-term licenses.
 It has principal manufacturing locations for structural lumber, engineered lumber, and oriented strand board in both the US and Canada.
 The company sources softwood plywood in the US, only, in Arkansas and Louisiana.

-The company's Timberland segment operates in the US across the West and South, in Uruguay, and in Canada under license in Alberta, British Columbia, Ontario, and Saskatchewan.
+The company's Timberland segment makes up the remainder of sales, and operates in the US across the West and South, in Uruguay, and in Canada under license in Alberta, British Columbia, Ontario, and Saskatchewan.

 Sales and Marketing

 Weyerhaeuser sells its products and services through its own sales organizations and distribution facilities.
 It also peddles building materials that the company purchases from other manufacturers.
-Through the wood preserving and home-improvement warehouse channels, the company sells certain items into the repair and remodel market.
+Through the wood preserving and home-improvement warehouse channels, the company sells certain items into the new residential building, repair and remodel market.